Interview: John Fuller – Illustrator

 I’m at my happiest when I’m drawing freely and when there’s no pressure.
 That way, the image is more free.
 It’s like I’ve invented something – and that kind of feeling can be very satisfying.

-That’s one of the good things about Rossiter & Co – they appreciate this as being one of the many needs of an artist.
+That’s one of the good things about Studio Rossiter – they appreciate this as being one of the many needs of an artist.